apache/spark/python/docs/source/user_guide/sql/arrow_pandas.rst

 Setting Arrow ``self_destruct`` for memory savings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since Spark 3.2, the Spark configuration ``spark.sql.execution.arrow.pyspark.selfDestruct.enabled`` can be used to enable PyArrow's ``self_destruct`` feature, which can save memory when creating a Pandas DataFrame via ``toPandas`` by freeing Arrow-allocated memory while building the Pandas DataFrame.
+Since Spark 3.2, the Spark configuration ``spark.sql.execution.arrow.pyspark.selfDestruct.enabled``
+can be used to enable PyArrow's ``self_destruct`` feature, which can save memory when creating a
+Pandas DataFrame via ``toPandas`` by freeing Arrow-allocated memory while building the Pandas
+DataFrame.
+This option can also save memory when creating a PyArrow Table via ``toArrowTable``.
-This option is experimental, and some operations may fail on the resulting Pandas DataFrame due to immutable backing arrays.
+This option is experimental.
+When used with ``toPandas``, some operations may fail on the resulting
-Typically, you would see the error ``ValueError: buffer source array is read-only``.
+Pandas DataFrame due to immutable backing arrays.
+Typically, you would see the error
-Newer versions of Pandas may fix these errors by improving support for such cases.
+``ValueError: buffer source array is read-only``.
+Newer versions of Pandas may fix these errors by
-You can work around this error by copying the column(s) beforehand.
+improving support for such cases.
+You can work around this error by copying the column(s)
+beforehand.
 Additionally, this conversion may be slower because it is single-threaded.